 MagiQuest at Great Wolf Lodge

-MagiQuest, located in the beautiful Great Wolf Lodge, is the first live action adventure game of its kind at a resort.
+$19.99 for a 60 minute game.
+Located in the beautiful Great Wolf Lodge, MagiQuest is the first live action adventure game of its kind at a resort.
 Armed with high-tech wands, MagiQuest allows you to cross into a 3-D interactive world and become the main character as your family solves magical challenges throughout the resort to gain powers (and points) and move to higher levels of the game.

 Pirate’s Cove Adventure Golf

-Meet the challenge and discover the fun!
+Adults $8.95 (18-holes) - $15.50 (36 Hole Adventure), Child $8.50 - 14.50 (36 Hole Adventure).
 Putt your way through winding mountain caves, over foot bridges and under cascading waterfalls.
 Players of all ages and skill levels will enjoy two 18-hole, pirate-themed courses - the Captain’s Course and Blackbeard’s Challenge.
-Or play both and save more! .
-Swashbuckling fun for the entire family.
-Summer Hours: 10am-11pm Everyday.
-Call ahead for hours before Memorial Day and after Labor Day.
+It's swashbuckling fun for the whole family.

 Chickahominy Riverfront Park

+Canoe/Kayak rental $6.00/hr.
+Driving Range bucket of balls $5.
+Fishing - free.
 Come enjoy this 140-acre outdoor facility located on the Chickahominy River.
-This site has an area for every member of your family.
-Facilities include two outdoor swimming pools, boat ramp, fishing pier, camp sites, a small driving range, a pavilion, and a small store and access to the Virginia Capital Trail in December 2006.
-Park hours are from sunrise to sunset daily.
-The pool is open Memorial Day to Labor Day, weekends only until June 19.
+Facilities include two outdoor swimming pools, a boat ramp, fishing pier, camp sites, small driving range, a pavilion, and access to the Virginia Capital Trail.

 Market Days in the Greater Williamsburg Area

-A plethora of local produce, meats, seafood, cheeses, baked goods and sweets, specialty foods, seasonal plants and herbs tantalize the senses at our area’s farmers’ markets, held in the historic settings of Williamsburg and Yorktown And did we mention the live entertainment generally on hand during these Saturday morning markets?
-Strolling through is fun and free, but bet you can’t resist buying at least a bite of Eastern Virginia’s best!
+Free.
+Explore a plethora of local produce, meats, seafood, cheeses, baked goods and sweets, specialty foods, seasonal plants and herbs tantalize the senses at our area’s farmers’ markets, held in the historic settings of Williamsburg and Yorktown And did we mention the live entertainment generally on hand during these Saturday morning markets?

 Historic Triangle Shuttle

-Historic Triangle shuttle provides transportation from the Colonial Williamsburg Visitor Center to both the nearby Jamestown and Yorktown sites.
+Free.
+The Historic Triangle shuttle provides transportation from the Colonial Williamsburg Visitor Center to both the nearby Jamestown and Yorktown sites.
 As you ride, enjoy the introductory audio program that describes the area’s rich natural and cultural history.
-Operates March 16 - November 1, 2009.